-Dependent personality disorder (DPD), formerly known as asthenic personality disorder, is a Cluster C Personality Disorder characterized by excessive reliance on others to meet one’s emotional and physical needs, and fear of abandonment, making independence difficult.
+Dependent personality disorder (DPD), formerly known as asthenic personality disorder, is a fear-based disorder characterized by excessive reliance on others to meet one’s emotional and physical needs, and fear of abandonment, making independence difficult.

 DPD can be conceptualized in terms of the following tetrad or group of four:

-- Cognitive: A perception of oneself as inadequate, coupled with the belief that other people are powerful in comparison.
+- Cognitive: An image of oneself as helpless and weak, coupled with the belief that other people are powerful and strong in comparison.

-- Motivational: A desire to get and keep relationships with guardians, providers, and caregivers.
+- Motivational: A craving to get and keep relationships with guardians, providers, and caregivers.

-- Behavioral: A pattern of trying to make personal and social relationships stronger to minimize the possibility of abandonment and rejection.
+- Behavioral: A trying to make personal and social relationships stronger to reduce the chance of rejection and abandonment.

-The onset of DPD is usually in early adulthood.
-0.5% adults met the diagnostic criteria for DPD, and it is more common in females than it is in males.
+The onset of DPD is usually from childhood to the age of 29.
+0.5% adults meet the diagnostic criteria for DPD, and it is 3:2 more common in females than it is in males.